How tight should a martingale collar be?

 What’s a martingale collar?

 Before diving snoot-first into the fit, let's grasp the basics.
-Martingale collars consist of two loops – a larger loop that goes around the dog's neck and a smaller loop with a D-ring for leash attachment.
-Unlike traditional dog collars, martingales tighten slightly when tension is applied, preventing your pup from slipping out.
+Martingale collars consist of two loops – an adjustable loop and a fixed loop with a D-ring for leash attachment.
+Unlike traditional dog collars, martingales tighten slightly when tension is applied to the D ring, preventing your pup from slipping out.

 Here are some simple rules to test whether you got the tightness right: